aaronmbos/hls-validator/validation.md

+# Validation Notes

-Notes for validation as I read through the HLS specification.
+_Notes for validation as I read through the HLS specification._

-Media Segments
+## Media Segments

 - Playlist media segments are specified by a URI and optionally a byte range.
 - The duration of each segment is provided by the EXTINF tag.
 - Each segment in the playlist has a unique media sequence number